john-courtright/TXST-ANLY-5336-Courtright/README.md

 All notebooks contain a direct link to the source data.

+Each Assignment folder has a dedicated README with information about that assignment's data sources and the general concepts explored in the assignment.

 Assignment 1: Working with Airbnb listing data & The Washington Post's "Game of Thrones" death database